esphome/esphome-docs/esphomeyaml/components/sensor/index.rst

    -  **send_every**: How often a sensor value should be pushed out.
 For example, in above configuration the weighted average is only pushed out on every 15th received sensor value.
+   -  **send_first_at**: By default, the very first raw value on boot is immediately published.
+With this parameter you can specify when the very first value is to be sent.
+      Defaults to ``1``.

 -  **exponential_moving_average**: A simple `exponential moving
    average <https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average>`__